chitti19/application-development/README.md

-# application-development
-Notes for developing an AI Powered Web Application
+# Notes for developing an AI Powered Web Application